PortalTelemedicina/backend-python-test/README.md

-# Full-stack Test for candidates
+# Back-end Test for candidates

 We expect the candidate create a Web API based on the following requisites.